 This e-learning course analyses the interpretation of substantive and procedural criminal law concepts.
 It is a tool designed to facilitate the use by criminal justice practitioners of the broader CJEU case law in criminal cases in which EU law might come into play.
 The content is structured in 10 key questions, complemented by a brief reminder of the EU legislative competence and the role of the CJEU in criminal matters.
 It also features a video presentation by Advocate General Yves Bot of the CJEU.

 Anne Weyembergh, Professor at the Université Libre de Bruxelles (ULB)

 The workshop will address the current issues and latest developments in EU merger control.
 The focus will be on recent cases before the European Commission and the EU Courts and their practical implications, merger control in digital markets and the consequences of Brexit.

 Who should attend?

-Lawyers in private practice, in-house counsel and representatives of national competition authorities
+Lawyers in private practice, in-house counsel, staff of European and national competition authorities.

 Access to the stream